ietf-wg-aipref/wg-materials/interim-25-10/minutes.md

 Elaine: proposal on separating indexing and retrieval (acked by Krishna)

-Pedro: question about the specific part of search and the decision between classical search vs AI overviews we see right now. the question is - my understanding of these tchnologies, at least in the backend, are very similar.
+Pedro: question about the specific part of search and the decision between classical search vs AI overviews we see right now. the question is - my understanding of these technologies, at least in the backend, are very similar.
 In this specific framework, would it be ok for a search provider to train a model for actually serving classical search?
-Most of the information retrieval algorithms work with transformer models, the same underlying model as generative models (GPT, CLaude).
+Most of the information retrieval algorithms work with transformer models, the same underlying model as generative models (GPT, Claude).
 The backend technology is exactly the same.
 Most of th search providers right now, in order to provide classical search with snippets, they stil need to do the same type of training.
 As long as the end application is search, is it ok?

 Krishna: If gen AI is blocked, you cannot use the content for training gen AI models.
 If display-text is set to no, it means they don't want to have a snippet generated either.